 We spent one week in Iceland and decided to do it by camper van instead of renting a car and staying in hotels.
 We chose to do this because hotels are very expensive and we wanted the freedom of a camper van so we could experience the Icelandic wilderness.
 If you’re planning a similar trip to us, check out our Iceland travel expenses breakdown to give you an idea of how much you’ll spend.

 *1 USD is about 106 Islandic Krona.* Prices are quoted in USD.
-This article includes only places we had to pay for.

 How Much it Costs to Travel in Iceland for One Week

 We visited at the end of September, the shoulder season.
 Prices are a tad bit cheaper during this time and in winter so if you’re visiting during summer, expect to pay much more since that is their high season.

 We were only able to drive to Jökulsárlón.
 Unfortunately the road to Hofn (east coast) closed due to flooding and we had to turn around.
 So we spent 5 days in the Golden Circle and South and 2 days in Reykjavik.
 This is our itinerary and our costs to travel in Iceland for one week by camper van.

 Day 1: Fly in, Golden Circle Airbnb

 We flew in from Manchester to REF Airport on EasyJet for $140.63 for two people.
 This ticket includes one check in for each of us.
 This was a pretty short flight, only a couple hours long.